Hoby Milner: Career

+Amateur career

-Milner attended R. L. Paschal High School in Fort Worth, Texas and was drafted by the Washington Nationals in the 44th round of the 2009 Major League Baseball draft.
-He did not sign and attended the University of Texas at Austin, where he played college baseball.
+Milner attended R. L. Paschal High School in Fort Worth, Texas.
+He also was the punter and kicker on his high school football team.
+He was drafted by the Washington Nationals in the 44th round of the 2009 Major League Baseball draft.
+He did not sign and attended the University of Texas, where he played college baseball for the Texas Longhorns.